Marian Gamwell

-(Antonia) Marian Gamwell (28 July 1891 – 13 May 1977) was a United Kingdom volunteer ambulance driver and commanding officer of the First Aid Nursing Yeomanry (FANY).
+(Antonia) Marian Gamwell OBE (28 July 1891 – 13 May 1977) was a United Kingdom volunteer ambulance driver and commanding officer of the First Aid Nursing Yeomanry (FANY).
 She served with her sister Hope Gamwell during World War I and they then ran a farm in what is now Zambia.
 They both became pilots.
 They returned to the UK for World War Two and Marian commanded the FANYs after a row with the ATS.
 After the war they returned to Zambia before retiring to Jersey.

 Life

 Gamwell was born in West Norwood to Frederick Robison Gamwell and Marian Antonia Bankart in 1891.
 Her sister (Anne) Hope Gamwell was born in 1893.
 Her brother, Frederick Whittington Gamwell, was one of the pilots awarded an Aviator's Certificate by the Royal Aero Club in 1914.
 Her father had been a partner in a London business trading in Hong Kong, China and Japan until 1896.
 She and her sister's education was at Roedean School and after that they taught themselves mechanics by taking their mothers car to bits.
 In 1910 Marian tried to study architecture but she was rejected because she was a woman.
 She did work with animals before going to Saskatchewan where she worked in a mixed farm until she returned to the UK in 1912.